-Outcome Key Objective Strategic Actions Applicable Areas Responsibilities Individual Precinct Identity Create a more pedestrian- oriented, attractive and safe public realm Investigate options for greater separation from Heidelberg Road to provide relief from heavy traffic and create a greater sense of space for pedestrians and potential trading/ All precincts Darebin and Yarra City Council reuiiii commercial space.
-Pursue a high quality public realm with wide footpaths, shade and seating.
-All precincts Darebin and Yarra City Council Investigate ways to increase canopy landscaping and level of landscaping consistency in each precinct, including when undertaking built form investigations.
-All precincts Darebin and Yarra City Council Investigate ways to achieve better active frontages at ground level (and other Crime Prevention Through Environmental Design approaches), fine grain facade articulation, and lower street wall heights of 2 to 5 storeys to maintain a human scale and general sense of openness.
-All precincts Darebin and Yarra City Council Pursue lower speeds for Heidelberg Road during day times to increase safety, particularly around schools, and improve place quality in the Heidelberg Road NAC Precinct.
-Heidelberg Road NAC Precinct Darebin and Yarra City Council Ensure public realm and built Pursue a streetscape and planting palette to achieve consistency in the streetscapes.
-Entire corridor Darebin and Yarra City form efforts achieve a stronger place identity that is suitable to each precinct's context Increase canopy landscaping within each precinct and investigate ways to soften the public realm.
-All precincts Darebin and Yarra City Council and role Create a connection to the Yarra Bend Parklands in the Yarra Bend Precinct and be sensitive to the parkland (increase canopy cover on larger sites, create view lines and/ or connections, maintain lower interface edge).
-Yarra Bend Precinct Darebin and Yarra City Council Support a modern, more attractive commercial strip in all precincts while preserving identity.
-All precincts Darebin and Yarra City Council Strengthen the Heidelberg Road NAC as a fine grain, lower scale local shopping strip with increased staying quality for people.
-Heidelberg Road NAC Precinct Darebin and Yarra City Council Ensure new development is Encourage moderate, mid-rise development that is lower and subservient to the APM.
+Outcome Key Objective Strategic Actions Applicable Areas Responsibilities Individual Precinct Identity Create a more pedestrian- oriented, attractive and safe public realm Investigate options for greater separation from Heidelberg Road to provide relief from heavy traffic and create a greater sense of space for pedestrians and potential trading/commercial space.
+All precincts Darebin and Yarra City Council Investigate ways to increase canopy landscaping and level of landscaping consistency in each precinct.
+All precincts Darebin and Yarra City Council Investigate ways to achieve more active frontages at ground level (and other Crime Prevention Through Environmental Design approaches), fine grain facade articulation and lower street wall heights of 2 to 4 storeys to maintain a human scale and general sense of openness for each precinct.
+All precincts Darebin and Yarra City Council Pursue lower speeds for Heidelberg Road to increase safety and improve place quality in the Heidelberg Road Neighbourhood Activity Centre.
+NAC Darebin and Yarra City Council Ensure public realm and built form efforts Both municipalities pursue a streetscape and planting palette to achieve consistency in the streetscapes.
+Entire corridor Darebin and Yarra City Council achieve a stronger place identity that is suitable to each precinct's context and role Increase canopy landscaping within each precinct and investigate ways to soften the public realm.
+All precincts Darebin and Yarra City Council Create a connection to the Yarra Bend Parklands in the Yarra Bend Precinct and be sensitive to the parkland (increase canopy cover on larger sites, create view lines and/or connections, maintain lower interface edge).
+Yarra Bend Darebin and Yarra City Council Support a modern, more attractive commercial strip in all precincts while preserving its own idenity.
+All precincts Darebin and Yarra City Council Strengthen the Heidelberg Road Neighbourhood Activity Centre as a fine-grain, lower-scale local shopping strip with increased staying-quality for people.
+Heidelberg Road NAC Darebin and Yarra City Council Ensure new development is Encourage moderate mid-rise development that is lower and subservient to the APM.
 All precincts Darebin and Yarra City Council sensitive towards existing residential uses Prepare built form controls that minimise overshadowing of adjoining sensitive spaces, minimises visual bulk and overlooking.
 All precincts Darebin and Yarra City Council